Sonia, a former Adult Education Tutor, shares Interview preparation guidance she gives to family and friends. It has yielded great results!

-First impressions count and mostly likely before you've had a chance to utter a single word, like it or not, they'll be sizing you up based on your appearance.
+First impressions count and most likely before you've had a chance to utter a single word.
+Like it or not, they'll be sizing you up based on your appearance.
 So, well in advance, decide what to wear from head to toe including accessories such as jewellery, shoes and baggage.
 Everything will need to be appropriate to the role/dress code of your prospective employer and, importantly, your attire should help you to feel comfortable and confident in addition to looking smart.
 If you’re in any doubt, always err on the side of being too smartly dressed rather than too casual.

 And what if it's your second interview?
 Aim to wear something distinct from the first one.
-For example a different coloured shirt, tie and/or suit - or if you wore a jacket and skirt suit to the first one, how about a jacket and dress second time around.
+For example, a different coloured shirt, tie and/or suit—or if you wore a jacket and skirt suit to the first one, how about a jacket and dress the second time around.

-In fact, second time around, it's even more important to ensure what you wear is comfortable as well as smart because it may well be a more lengthy, intensive and thorough session than the first one.
-Just think about it - the last thing you need when you’re trying to concentrate and make a good impression is to be distracted by the discomfort of pinching shoes or a tight waistband which is threatening to cut you in half!
+In fact, the second time around, it's even more important to ensure what you wear is comfortable as well as smart because it may well be a more lengthy, intensive and thorough session than the first one.
+Just think about it—the last thing you need when you’re trying to concentrate and make a good impression is to be distracted by the discomfort of pinching shoes or a tight waistband which is threatening to cut you in half!

 No doubt you will be invited to pose some questions of your own at the end of the interview so you'll need to prepare these as well.
 It's your chance to find out more about, and size up, the role and the employer plus, when you use the Writer's Question Introduction Strategy for formulating end of interview questions, it's a great opportunity to sell yourself as well!

-In addition to verbal question and answer, you may need to do an assessment test or task, or indeed you may need to jump through some other hoop so to speak.
-You'll need to be ready for these too so find out as much as you can about what will be expected from you on the day and prepare accordingly.
+In addition to verbal questions and answers, you may need to do an assessment test or task, or indeed you may need to jump through some other hoop so to speak.
+You'll need to be ready for these too, so find out as much as you can about what will be expected from you on the day and prepare accordingly.

-Whilst it needn't necessarily be a full dress rehearsal, you can reap great rewards by acting it out - i.e. have a Question and Answer role-play session for the questions you anticipated under the previous heading.
+While it needn't necessarily be a full dress rehearsal, you can reap great rewards by acting it out—i.e., have a Question and Answer roleplay session for the questions you anticipated under the previous heading.
 If you have a learned friend with some time on their hands who can help by playing the part of the interviewer, then make good use of him or her.